zetaPRIME/sb.StardustSuite/working-changelog.md

 - `pool:delta(old)` - compares two pools and lists IDs added and removed
 - Added `tasks.lua`, a coroutine helper
 - Reworked `interop.lua` slightly - added `exec()` and changed `hack()` to use it
+- Added filter precompilation to `itemutil.lua` - create filter once and run on multiple items

 #### metaGUI
 - Theming backend improvements (`extAsset`)